hubertinio/SyliusExamplePlugin/README.md

 ## What to rename?

 - name in the composer.json
-- find and replace "Hubertinio\\\\SyliusExamplePlugin" into "Hubertinio\\\\SyliusApaczkaPlugin"
+- find and replace "Hubertinio\\\\SyliusExamplePlugin" into "Hubertinio\\\\SyliusUnicornPlugin"
-- find and replace "Hubertinio\SyliusExamplePlugin" into "Hubertinio\SyliusApaczkaPlugin"
+- find and replace "Hubertinio\SyliusExamplePlugin" into "Hubertinio\SyliusUnicornPlugin"
-- find and replace with case sensitive "HubertinioSyliusExamplePlugin" into "HubertinioSyliusApaczkaPlugin"
+- find and replace with case-sensitive "HubertinioSyliusExamplePlugin" into "HubertinioSyliusUnicornPlugin"
-- find and replace with case sensitive "hubertiniosyliusexampleplugin" into "hubertiniosyliusapaczkaplugin"
+- find and replace with case-sensitive "hubertiniosyliusexampleplugin" into "hubertiniosyliusunicornplugin"
-- find and replace "hubertinio_sylius_example" into "hubertinio_sylius_apaczka"
+- find and replace "hubertinio_sylius_example" into "hubertinio_sylius_unicorn"
 - refactor class and file name src/HubertinioSyliusExamplePlugin.php
 - refactor class and file name DependencyInjection/HubertinioSyliusExampleExtension.php